gl1tch0x1/chomu/README.md

 	- View detailed information and the last 20 logs for any running service.
 - **Process Inspection:**
 	- List all processes spawned by a service, including memory usage.
-- **Kill Services:**
+- **Kill/Stop Services:**
-	- Terminate the main PID of a service or all running services at once.
+	- Terminate or stop any service or all running services at once.
-- **Stop Services:**
-	- Stop/deactivate a specific service or all running services using `systemctl`.
 - **Interactive CLI:**
 	- Menu-driven interface for easy navigation and command execution.
 - **Root Check:**